paulb/clojure-utilities/README.md

 Start a repl inside any of your projects.

+### System

+The system is the heart of the repl session.
+If auto-refresh is specified in the configuration, the system controls the reloading thread.

+`(configure <key val> & <key val>)` configures allowed values inside the system.

+Currently only :ns-refresh can be configured.
+This is best left to the core loading code.

+`(start)` starts the system, including generating an auto-refresh thread when requested.

+`(stop)` stops the system.
+Stopping the system runs all declared operations in the system's `:stop` vector.
+The `:stop` vector is then cleared.
+No other changes are made to the system.

+`(reset)` stops the system via `(stop)`, clears any captured expressions, and re`(start)`s the system.

+`(system)` returns the state of the current system.
+This can be examined to see if the system is running, what stop operations have been declared, and what expressions have been captured.

+**NOTE** Calling `(reload-ns)` when the system is set to auto-refresh will clear the current system.
+Auto-refresh behavior is undefined at this point, it may or may not still be running.

+It is recommended that you do not call `(reload-ns)` directly if auto-refresh is active.

 ### Namespace functions

 `(reload-ns)` will reload all namespaces from your project src and test